-Simple and cozy fiesta-style three bean chili with warm flavors and satisfying plant-based protein!
-A savory lunch or dinner, especially in the winter.
+An easy vegan Three Bean Chili recipe with warm fiesta-style flavors and plant-based protein!
+Such a simple and satisfying lunch or dinner, especially in the winter.
 (Vegan, gluten-free, oil-free.)

 Ingredients For Three Bean Chili